pajachiet/mongo_sql_analytics_platform/README.md

 ## Data model evolution
 With this architecture, evolution of the data model in MongoDB is not automatically taken into account.
 One should extract again the data model, and restart synchronization from scratch.

 One improvement we made on a specific project is to directly extract MongoDB data model from the code of the application.
-This avoid us to scan MongoDB data, and allows us to restart synchronization just after the deployment of a new version of the application.
+This avoid to scan MongoDB data, and allows to restart synchronization just after the deployment of a new version of the application.
 Unfortunately this is specific to each project using MongoDB.
 And we will always need to restart synchronization from scratch to take into account evolutions of the data model.

 # Contributors